asigba/E-Commerce/README.md

 - Product details page(done)
 - Add to cart and checkout(done)
 - Admin product management (not sure yet)
-- Image upload and display(still working on this!!!)
+- Image upload and display(got product upload, but not image)

 ## Tech Stack